-(Inside: Alone time for moms is not just good for mothers, it’s also great for their kids.
+(Inside: Refueling time for parents is also great for their kids.
 These empowering reasons will help moms better enjoy their refueling time.)

 The other day, I did it again.

 I took refueling time for myself.